Social Media Guidelines

 In order to establish a new social media account for your division, department or group, the following is required:

-- 30 days of content: The Communications Office requires 30 days of content (calendar, Word Doc, list, etc.).
+- To create 30 days of content: Please submit 30 days of content for your proposed account to the Communications Office for review (calendar, Word Doc, list, etc.) before you set up your account.
 Today’s followers expect continuous communication and current information.
-Although there are different optimal posting frequencies for various platforms, it is important to post daily so that your account does not get lost in the newsfeed of your followers, who are likely following hundreds of other accounts.
+Although there are different optimal posting frequencies for various platforms, it is important to post frequently so that your account does not get lost in the newsfeed of your followers.

 - News – How often does your division, department or group share news?
-Is it groundbreaking?
 Is it frequent enough that your social media account would serve as a go-to source for this information?

 - Events – How often do you hold or host events?
 Can you provide content for Save the Dates, RSVPs, event recaps, photo albums, etc.?

-- Visuals – Can you provide photos, illustrations or visuals to support your content?
+- Visuals – Can you provide photos, illustrations or videos to support your content?
+Can someone on your team handle your graphic design needs?

-- Accolades – What are the different ways you can highlight or honor your faculty/staff/students?
+- Accolades – Will you be posting content to highlight or honor your faculty/staff/students?

-- Branding: Since you will be representing BU, there should be some type of visual (logo, image, colors, etc.) indicating your relation to the University.
+- Branding: Since your channel will be representing BU, there should be some type of visual (logo, image, colors, etc.) indicating your relation to the University.
 Please work with the Communications Office to obtain visuals that align with the School of Medicine.

-Email Kathryn Mariano, Communications Manager, at email@example.com for more information.
+Email Communications Manager Mallory Rice at firstname.lastname@example.org for more information.

 For faculty, staff and students with existing social media accounts: